spatel03/covid202/README.md

 - Week 15 (Starting Apr 27): Project Summaries
 - Beyond Week 15: Wrap Up and Final Project.

-### Our Weekly Schedule
+### What Will We Do Each Week?

-**What will we do each week?** Here is the plan for for what you will do and what I will do each week for the rest of the semester:
+Here is the plan for what you will do and what I will do _each week_ for the rest of the semester:

 Step | Who | When | What to do
 ---|---|---|---